thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Data visualization

-Thingsboard provides the ability to configure and customize dashboards for data visualization.
+ThingsBoard provides the ability to configure and customize dashboards for data visualization.
 This topic is covered in a separate guide.
 <p><a href="/docs/user-guide/visualization" class="button">Data Visualization guide</a></p>

 ## Rule engine

-Thingsboard provides the ability to configure data processing rules.
+ThingsBoard provides the ability to configure data processing rules.
 Device attributes can be used inside rule filters.
 This allows applying rules based on certain device properties.
 You can find more details in a separate guide.
 <p><a href="/docs/user-guide/rule-engine" class="button">Rule Engine guide</a></p>